DevCycleHQ/devcycle-docs/docs/sdk/samples-example-apps.md

 ## Overview

-Welcome to our page on example applications for the DevCycle SDKs.
-On this page, we'll explore some samples of our SDKs in action, across a variety of different programming languages.
+Welcome to the Samples & Example Apps page, which showcases example applications using the DevCycle SDKs.
+The goal of this page is to provide developers with a comprehensive collection of example applications that demonstrate how to utilize DevCycle's SDKs with a variety of programming languages and frameworks.

 ### Sample Applications